This article is written by Babirye Janefrancis Namukwaya, BBA LLB, SOA National Institute of Law, during her internship with the Le Droit India.

 Administrative Tribunals are Quasi-judicial in nature while Courts form part of the traditional judicial system

-3. The decision arrived at by a court presiding over a dispute is known as a judgment or decree, whereas the decision given by a tribunal is known as an award.
+- A court delivers its decision in a dispute as a judgment or decree, whereas a tribunal delivers its decision as an award.

-4. Courts are bound to follow the statutory rules of procedure and evidence while adjudicating disputes whereas Administrative Tribunals on the other are essentially bound by the principles of natural justice.
+- Courts follow the statutory rules of procedure and evidence while adjudicating disputes, whereas Administrative Tribunals follow the principles of natural justice.

 Similarities Between Administrative Tribunals and Courts.